rtm-rs/rtm-rs.github.io/source/content/docs/sql/introduction.md

 require 'rom-sql'
 ```

-Once loaded the SQL Adapter will register itself with ROM and become available
+Once loaded the SQL Adapter will register itself with RTM and become available
 for immediate use via the `:sql` identifier.

 ^INFO